Porsche Cayenne years to avoid — most common problems

 Instead of replacing the epoxy or plastic coolant pipes with more epoxy pipes, consider using aluminum pipes.
 The aluminum coolant pipes are more heat resistant and would wear slowly than the plastic coolant pipes.
 Though you may have to spend up to $3,500 to cover the replacement cost, it would pay off later as you would not have to worry much about the pipes wearing off and causing damage before you realize it.

-Which Porsche Cayenne years to avoid?
+Worst Porsche Cayenne years to avoid

-Porsche Cayenne 955 (2004 model year)
+First-generation Porsche Cayenne (2004-2005 model years)

 When searching for a Cayenne off the used market, it is best to avoid the 2004 model.
 Its drivetrain, cooling, and electrical systems are notorious for having numerous issues.
-The cost of repairing these issues can take more than $3,000 from your purse, causing you to lose more than you gain by buying the vehicle.

-Porsche Cayenne 958.1 (2011 model year)
+Second-generation Porsche Cayenne (2011 and 2016 model years)

 The 2011 Porsche Cayenne has been considered the worst in the lineup.
 Its fundamental problem is that it develops many engine problems early in its life.
 Drivers have had to deal with overheating after only 15,000 miles, dead engines after only 40,000 miles, and premature brake wear after only 20,000 miles.